konfiger/konfiger-nodejs/README.md

 ### Object Attachement, Put

-The following snippet reads the value of a javascript object into the konfiger object, the object is then attached to konfiger so anytime the konfiger entry changes it updates the object.
+The following snippet reads the value of a javascript object into the konfiger object, the object is not attached to konfiger unlike resolve function.

 ```js
 const { Konfiger } = require("konfiger")